ekfchan/BNG-FragileSiteRepair/README.md

 --ngsBuffer <basepairs> : Number of basepairs that a single NGS alignment must extend past the ends of a stitchPosition to supplement score.
 Default: 500
 --ngsBonus <raw score value> : Score bonus for each NGS alignment supporting a fragile site repair.
 Default: 10 --breakNGSonly : Flag to break maps at stitchPositions that have only NGS alignment support and no BioNano single molecule support.
 Default: OFF
---threshold <score> : Minimum stitchPoisitons score below which to break maps.
+--threshold <scaled score> : Minimum stitchPoisitons scaled score below which to break maps.
 Default: 1.0 --maxlab <label count> : Maximum number of reference labels to allow between adjacent maps.
 Default: 1 --maxfill <basepairs> : Maximum number of basepairs to allow between adjacent maps.
 Default: 30000 --wobble <basepairs> : Maximum number of basepairs to allow the fragile site to vary.
 Default: 30000